kevin-why-2020/DeReF/README.md

 DATA_ROOT_DIR is the base directory of cancer type (e.g. the directory to TCGA_BLCA), which should be passed to the model with the argument `--data_root_dir` as shown in [run.sh](run.sh).

 #### Genomics
-In this work, we directly use the preprocessed genomic data provided by [CMTA](https://github.com/mahmoodlab/MCAT](https://github.com/FT-ZHOU-ZZZ/CMTA)), stored in folder [csv](./csv).
+In this work, we directly use the preprocessed genomic data provided by [PORPOISE](https://github.com/mahmoodlab/PORPOISE), stored in folder [csv](./csv).

 ## Training-Validation Splits
 Splits for each cancer type are found in the `splits/5foldcv ` folder, which are randomly partitioned each dataset using 5-fold cross-validation.
 Each one contains splits_{k}.csv for k = 1 to 5.

 ## Running Experiments
-To train CMTA, you can specify the argument in the bash `run1.sh` and run the command:
+To train DeReF, you can specify the argument in the bash `run1.sh` and run the command:
 ```bash
 bash run1.sh
 ```